- 1 501.1 Construction Inspection for Sec 501

 To aid the contractor in submitting concrete mix designs to the district for approval, there is a concrete mix design submittal form which may be used by the contractor.
 This form contains all of the required information needed for the mix design to be evaluated.
-This form can be accessed by MoDOT personnel at V:\Reports Master SpreadSheets\Concrete Mix Design Submittal Form.
+This form can be accessed by MoDOT personnel in SharePoint at Concrete Mix Design Submittal Form.

 501.2.4 District Procedures

 When a Portland cement concrete mix has been received by the district, the district will check the calculations thoroughly and ensure that the materials listed and sieve analysis shown are correct and that the proposed proportions comply with Specifications.
 It may be necessary for the district to advise the contractor to make adjustments to their mix design in order to comply with the Specifications.

 Portland cement shall be from an approved source in accordance with guidance for cement.
 Ensure that the concrete mix has been designed at or above the minimum cement content required in Sec 501.3.6.

 - The specific gravity of Portland cement shall range from 3.10 to 3.20.
 If the material does not fall within this range, contact the Central Laboratory.
 The Chemical Laboratory will review their records and determine if the specific gravity shown on the mix design is acceptable.
 For blended cements, contact the Central Laboratory to determine if the specific gravity is appropriate.

 - When a Type A water reducer is used in pavement concrete for paving purposes, the minimum cement content can be reduced by 0.25 sacks per yard.

 - When a concrete mix is optimized, the minimum cement content may be reduced by 0.5 sack per yard.

 - In no case should the cement content be more than 0.5 sacks per yard below the cement contents specified in Sec 501.3.2.